AdobeDocs/uix/src/pages/services/aem-cf-editor/api/header-menu/index.md

 });
 ```

-The `onClick` callback is invoked when user clicks on the button and does not receive any extra parameters.
+The `onClick` callback is invoked when a user clicks on the button.
+It does not receive any arguments.

 ![Header menu item](./header-menu-item.png)